Gurobi/gurobi-optimods/README.rst

   :width: 800
   :alt: L1 regression mod introduction

-2. A Mod has a simple interface, and the documentation shows usage via a runnable example:
+2. A Mod has a simple interface which shields the user from interacting with gurobipy, a clean data-in data-out style using sensible data types, and demos usage via a runnable example in the documentation:

 .. image:: assets/matching-usage.png
   :width: 400